 The most challenging factor was managing last-minute changes, which 38% of respondents rated as “difficult.”
 Other roadblocks included finding dates that work for everyone (34%), finding a suitable venue/location (22%), and securing budget (22%).

 Luckily, these difficulties are far from insurmountable—there are tons of solutions out there that can help.
-For example, with TravelPerk’s FlexiPerk program, you can pay a small fee to make any trip refundable and get at least 80% of your money back.
+For example, with TravelPerk’s FlexiPerk program, you can pay a small fee to make any trip refundable and get 80% of your money back.
 FlexiPerk offers 40% average savings compared to traditional flexible fares, making last-minute changes a lot less stressful to deal with.

 Main takeaways and next steps